umutpo/CertainReminder/README.md

 - Currently the startup app feature only works in Windows 10

 ## TODOs
+- Implement the startup app feature for other platforms
-- Remove Python dependency for startup script
+- Remove Python dependency for startup script and convert it into an executable
 - Implement stand-alone GUI for convenience